-Braemar is a small village in Aberdeenshire located next to the River Dee.
+Braemar is a small village in Grampian located next to the River Dee.
 The village is a popular tourist destination due to the number of outdoor activities on offer with hikers using the village as a base to explore Glen Tilt, Glen Dee, Glen Derry and Glen Feshie.

-Whether it’s mountain biking on the Glenlivet Estate, snowboarding at the Glenshee ski centre, sailing down the River Dee or climbing Ben Macdui, you’re bound to find something that at least one member of the family is going to enjoy (unless you’ve got a Kevin the teenager in tow).
+Whether it’s mountain biking on the Glenlivet Estate, snowboarding at the Glenshee ski centre, sailing down the River Dee or climbing Ben Macdui, you’re bound to find something that at least one member of the family is going to enjoy (unless you’ve got a teenager in tow).

 This part of Aberdeenshire is sparsely populated yet easy to get to with the city of Aberdeen only an hour and a half away and Dundee and Perth more or less the same.

-There are lots of reasons to make the journey and hill walkers will have a great time on the many trails that criss-cross the countryside while kayakers will enjoy the gentle waters of the River Dee which meanders its way past Braemar from the slopes of Ben Macdui to its final destination at Aberdeen harbour.
+There are lots of reasons to make the journey and hill walkers will have a great time on the many trails that criss-cross the countryside while kayakers will enjoy the waters of the River Dee which meanders its way past Braemar from the slopes of Ben Macdui to its final destination at Aberdeen harbour.

 The region surrounding the river is known locally as Deeside – or to be a bit more exact Royal Deeside – as it’s the area where Queen Victoria and Prince Albert were known to have holidayed and where they eventually set up their semi-permanent home at Balmoral Castle.